Senior Research Fellow

 Member of the team on Territoires du religieux en Asie du Sud : échelles, circulations, réseaux

-This project is coordinated in collaboration with FIU Professor Iqbal Akhtar.
-It is focused on the socio-religious evolution of the trading guilds originating in Sindh and Gujarat, that went on to settle during the 19th century in the western portion of the Indian Ocean, primarily in the Arabian Peninsula and eastern Africa.
-The aim is to analyze the impact of displacement on the religious identities and social organizations of these groups.
+The project is coordinated with Professor Iqbal Akhtar of FIU.
+It focuses on the socio-religious evolution of trading guilds from Sindh and Gujarat that established themselves in the western part of the Indian Ocean during the 19th century, primarily in the Arabian Peninsula and Western Africa.
+The aim is to analyze the impact of this transplantation on the religious identities and forms of social organization of these groups.

 Board member of section 38 of the CNRS National Committee (2013- )